 Fall/Spring Week 1: Turn in schedule card to instructor.
 Meet and discuss repertoire.
-Technical ., regimen assigned.
+Technical regimen assigned.
 Week 2-6 Meet at least weekly with instructor to rehearse repertoire and technical skills.
 Practice at least three hours daily individually.
 Attend Performance Hour when required.
-Inform instructor of outside projects (readings, analysis, masterclasses, Week 7 etc.) Perform in class (if available) during or before this week.
-Week 8 Evaluated performance by memory in class and/or lesson. ± • • • • • • • • • • • • • • • • • • • Week 9-16 Repeat activities of weeks 2-8.
+Inform instructor of outside projects (readings, analysis, masterclasses, etc.) Week 7 Perform in class (if available) during or before this week.
+Week 8 Evaluated performance by memory in class and/or lesson.
+Week 9-16 Repeat activities of weeks 2-8.
 Exception: final juries are held during week 15.
 Week 16 is for discussion of jury performance and evaluation.
-V V I Evidence must be presented to the instructor of completion of special assignments (2) by the last scheduled lesson time in week 16.
-Summer Week 1: Trum in sale data count to instructor Most and discuss remortains.
-Technical week 1: Turn in schedule card to instructor.
+Evidence must be presented to the instructor of completion of special assignments (2) by the last scheduled lesson time in week 16.
+Summer Week 1: Turn in schedule card to instructor.
 Meet and discuss repertoire.
 Technical regimen assigned.
 Week 2-5 Meet at least weekly with instructor to rehearse repertoire and technical skills.
 Practice at least three hours daily individually.
 Attend Performance Hour when required.
 Inform instructor of outside projects (readings, recordings, analysis, masterclasses, etc.) Week 4 Perform in class (if available) during or before this week.
+Week 5 Graded performance in lesson.